eludris/eludris/plan.md

 Effis is responsible for handling files and being a CDN besides being a media proxy which means that it stores files and attachments (and their related info), serves them and also can generate embed previews from links.

-Todel is a lib crate that houses all the Eludris models and shared logic for Oprish, Pandemonium and Effis to reuse and rely on.
+Todel is a lib crate that houses all the Derailed models and shared logic for Oprish, Pandemonium and Effis to reuse and rely on.

 ## API Spec

-This section discusses how the Eludris v0.2.0 API will work from a client point of view.
+This section discusses how the Derailed v0.2.0 API will work from a client point of view.

 ### Models

 #### Feature

-A model representing a set of features an Eludris instance may have.
+A model representing a set of features an Derailed instance may have.

 The point of this model is to make it so that different clients can work for different instances with different features without anything breaking.

-Anything in the official implementation of Eludris (present at Eludris/derailed) is under the feature `base` and has an id of `0`
+Anything in the official implementation of Derailed (present at Derailed/derailed) is under the feature `base` and has an id of `0`

 | field | type     | description                      |
 | ----- | -------- | -------------------------------- |